alexischavez502/-Validation-of-remote-sensing-rainfall-data-using-a-network-of-ground-measurements/README.md

 products: CHIRPS and TRMM.
 For more information of the datasets please visit the
 websites: https://trmm.gsfc.nasa.gov/ , https://www.chc.ucsb.edu/data/chirps

-Important to try the python code, is to uncompress the .rar files, and have to be saved i the same directory. the lastter is just a recomendation.
+Important to try the python code, is to uncompress the .rar files, and have to be saved i the same directory. the latter is just a recomendation.